ijpiantanida/talkback/README.md

 By default Talkback will try to reply to requests as fast as it can, but sometimes it's useful to understand how applications behave under real-world or even undesirably high response times.
 Talkback lets you control response times both at a _global_ or at a _tape level_.

-The `latency` option will apply for all requests that match an existing tape and can take 3 types of values:
+The `latency` option will apply for all requests that match an existing tape or when using the [`PROXY` fallback mode](#recording-modes).

+There are 3 possible types of values:
  - A number: Fixed number of milliseconds for all response times.
  - An array in the form `[min, max]`: Requests will take a random number of milliseconds in the given range.
  - A function `(req) => latency`: The function will be called for each request and it should return the desired number of milliseconds for the response time.

-At the same time, tapes can define their own specific latency by adding a `latency` property to the `meta` object.
+At the same time, tapes can define their own specific response times by adding a `latency` property to the [`meta` object](#tapes).
-This property accepts both numbers and ranges.
+This property accepts both numbers and ranges and will take precedence over the global `latency` option.

 ```json
 {